syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ### Custom Icon Sets

-Custom Icon Sets allow to customize the own icon sets.
-Custom Icon Sets used to creating new icon set from the existing icons.
-By default, icon sets with three icons are applied based on the top, middle, and bottom third of the values within the range.
-You can change the individual icon set using it's index value.
+You can customize the icon set by changing the IconSet and Index properties for each icon criteria.

 Custom Icon sets can be created and customized in XlsIO as follows.